 We are Nordic champions in physics and geoscience

-SDU's top place is attributed to the fact that researchers from SDU have written some of the most cited research papers in physics and geoscience in the Nordic countries.
+SDU's top place is attributed to the fact that NAT researchers have written some of the most cited research papers in physics and geoscience in the Nordic countries.

-19 per cent of SDU's geoscience research papers are among the most cited, which earns SDU a first place.
+19% of SDU's geoscience research papers are among the most cited, which earns SDU first place.

-18 per cent of SDU's physics research papers are among the most cited.
-The same is also the case for physics research at the Technical University of Denmark, therefore the first place is shared by the two universities.
+18% of SDU's physics research papers are among the most cited.
+The same is also the case for physics research at DTU, therefore first place is shared by the two universities.

 Tackling basic research

-Martin Sloth, professor in theoretical cosmology at the Centre for Cosmology and Particle Physics Phenomenology (CP3-Origins), has this theory as to why SDU's physics papers are at the top:
+Professor in theoretical cosmology Martin Sloth from SDU's Centre for Cosmology and Particle Physics Phenomenology has this theory as to why SDU's physics papers are at the top: